Sheriff says SeaTac Bob’s Burgers takeover-robbery was a ‘hoax’ in attempt to qualify for visa for crime victims

-The King County Sheriff’s Office believes 10 people staged a takeover-style robbery at a SeaTac restaurant last month in an attempt to obtain visas that are available for victims of crime, it announced Monday.
+The King County Sheriff’s Office believes 10 people staged a takeover-style robbery at a SeaTac restaurant last month in an attempt to obtain visas that are available to some victims of crime, it announced Monday.

 Deputies and officers from the SeaTac Police Department responded to Bob’s Burgers & Teriyaki the night of Oct.
 19 after an employee reported a robbery.
 There, officers were told that two robbers, one of whom had a gun, tied up a restaurant manager and six customers, then stole their belongings and sexually assaulted two women, said sheriff’s spokesman Sgt.
 Ryan Abbott.

 “It was all a lie,” Sheriff Mitzi Johanknecht said at a Monday press conference.
-“Every employee present that evening, every customer, was part of a deliberate hoax.”
+“Every employee present that evening, every customer, participated in a deliberate hoax.”

 There was a staged robbery, as the two alleged robbers dressed up in masks, tied up the others and drove off in one of their cars, which hasn’t been located yet, Abbott said.
 But detectives believe all 10 people — the six customers, a manager, the employee who called police and the two alleged robbers — were in on the hoax.